Entertainment - General Expenditure Guidelines

 The Event Pre-Approval form is also required to obtain official approval to expend UAB funds on costs associated with attending the Non-UAB Sponsored Event (see above).

-The Event Pre-Approval Form requires the approval of the department head, executive level, University Development Office, and the appropriate Central accounting department, indicating their pre-approval of the event.
+The Event Pre-Approval Form requires the approval of the department head, school/college executive level, and the appropriate Central accounting department, indicating their pre-approval of the event.

 Once the department begins submitting requisitions for payment of costs associated with the Event, a copy of the applicable fully approved form should be attached to each of the applicable requisitions.